-- In a bowl, combine the rinsed chicken breast with 2 tsp soy sauce (tamari for gluten-free) and 2 tsp tapioca starch and mix well.
+- In a bowl, combine the rinsed chicken breast with 2 teaspoon soy sauce (tamari for gluten-free) and 2 teaspoon tapioca starch and mix well.
 Set aside.

 - In a measuring cup, combine the chicken broth, oyster sauce, soy sauce (tamari), honey, sesame oil, and white pepper.
 Mix well and set aside.